 We help all our students conquer unique challenges and achieve their goals throughout their time at the Academy.
-Here current students and alumni alike share their stories and achievements from their time with us.
+Hear current student, parents, staff and alumni share their stories and achievements from their time with us.

 'My son David was keen on doing Music A’level but he was the only one in his year at school who wanted to, and he was told he couldn’t do the A’level there.
 So we looked around for somewhere else he could do it, and were very lucky to find that Sheffield Music Academy had just introduced an A’level course.